BombayBrownBoy09/Scraping-and-Analysing-Startup-Industry-Data-TeamProject/README.md

 # 510 Startup Industry Insights
 This tool was created to help analysts get a quick overview of a given industry based on historical data for different startups.
-The data sources used are: X1, X2, X3, and the UI was built with [Streamlit](https://streamlit.io) and [written in pure Python,](https://github.com/omartinez182/510-Startup-Project/blob/main/app.py) and it allows the user to interactively visualize different key metrics and descriptive statistics of the selected industry.
+Details on the data sources can be found on the Data and Datasheets folders, the primary data was sourced from [this](https://raw.githubusercontent.com/realonbebeto/Startup-App/main/recom_data/main_data.csv) open-source project.
+The UI was built with [Streamlit](https://streamlit.io) and [written in pure Python,](https://github.com/omartinez182/510-Startup-Project/blob/main/app.py) and it allows the user to interactively visualize different key metrics and descriptive statistics of the selected industry.

 ## Live app
 You can view the live app at [https://startups-510.herokuapp.com/](https://startups-510.herokuapp.com/).
 This demo is hosted on Heroku.